-Tuition Fee for Foreign Students: In addition to the nonresident fee computed as specified above, foreign students will be charged an amount not to exceed the amount that was expended by the District for capital outlay in the preceding year,
+3. Tuition Fee for Foreign Students: In addition to the nonresident fee computed as specified above, foreign students will be charged an amount not to exceed the amount that was expended by the

-- divided by the total full-time equivalent students.
+- District for capital outlay in the preceding year, divided by the total full-time equivalent students.
 See Schedule of Classes for the current fee. - 4.
 Health Service Fee: Assembly Bill No. 2236, passed by the California State Legislature, and under authority of Section #72246-72244 of the education code, authorizes College of the Desert to charge a health service fee for the operation of a Student Health Center.
-Exempted students include: - a.All active duty military personnel attending classes on a military base and their dependents. - b.All BOG Waivers (A, B, and C). - c.
-Apprentice students. - d.All students who depend exclusively on prayer for healing in accordance with a bonafide religious sect. - Student Center Fee: Approved by student vote in accordance with section #79121 of the education code for the purpose of refinancing, constructing, enlarging, remodeling, refurbishing, and operating a student center. - 6.
+Exempted students include: - a.
+All active duty military personnel attending classes on a military base and their dependents. - b.
+All BOG Waivers (A, B, and C). - c.
+Apprentice students. - d.
+All students who depend exclusively on prayer for healing in accordance with a bonafide religious sect. - 5.
+Student Center Fee: Approved by student vote in accordance with section #79121 of the education code for the purpose of refinancing, constructing, enlarging, remodeling, refurbishing, and operating a student center. - 6.
 Student Representation Fee: Approved by student vote, this fee is to support student government representatives who may be stating their positions and viewpoints before city, county, and district government, and before offices and agencies of the state and federal government.
 Students may refuse to pay for religious, political, financial or moral reasons in writing to the Admissions and Records Office at the time of initial payment of fees. - 7.
-Insurance-International Students: College Policy #5040.7 requires each international student enrolled at the college to secure and maintain at their own expense, an accident and illness insurance coverage as established by College of the Desert. - 8.
+Insurance-International Students: College policy requires all international students on the F-1 visa to purchase the COD health insurance plan while they are studying at College of the Desert and the Intensive English Academy.
+COD does not accept any heath insurance provider other than the approved college policy; this includes both foreign and domestic policies.
+Information regarding benefits and costs can be obtained at the International Student Office. - 8.
 Parking Fee: A fee is charged to students for parking permits.
 A valid permit must be displayed to park on campus.
 There is a charge for replacement of parking permits.
-Penalties are assessed for violation of parking regulations. - 9.
-Health Occupations Programs: College Policy #5040.8 requires each student enrolled in Health Occupation programs which require patient
+Penalties are assessed for violation of parking regulations.

-- contact for the development of specific skills to secure insurance coverage against liability for malpractice. - 10.
+- 9. Health Occupations Programs: College Policy requires each student enrolled in Health Occupation programs which require patient contact for the development of specific skills to secure insurance coverage against liability for malpractice. - 10.
 Student ID Card: An optional student identification (ID) card fee is assessed students who wish to purchase a picture ID.
 In addition to allowing easy access to campus facilities, the ID card enables students to qualify for discounts on and off campus. - 11.
 Transcript Fee: There will be no charge for the first two official transcripts provided for a student.
-An official transcript of a student's record may be obtained from the Admissions Office by written application.
-Transcripts sent directly from the College to the destination requested by the student are official.
-Transcripts given to the student are unofficial. - 12.
+An official transcript of a student's record may be obtained from the Admissions and Records Office by completing an on-line request form.
+Sealed transcripts sent directly from the College to the destination requested by the student are considered official.
+Unsealed transcripts given to the student are considered unofficial. - 12.
 Duplicate Diploma Fee: There will be a fee of \$25.00 for a duplicate diploma. - 13.
-Credit by Examination Fee: Students wishing to apply to challenge a course to receive credit by examination must submit a \$25.00, nonrefundable fee to complete the application process - 14.
-Fee to Repeat Assessment Tests: There will be a fee of \$5.00 to repeat the assessment test. - 15.
+Credit by Examination Fee: Students wishing to apply to challenge a course to receive credit by examination must submit a \$25.00, non-refundable fee to complete the application process - 14.
 Enrollment Verification Fee: Students requesting enrollment verification pay a nominal fee.
 Enrollment verifications requested for the purpose of student loan deferment are exempt.